bneils/lenovo-15ill9-config/README.md

 Please see my [script](https://github.com/bneils/yoga-slim-7i-aura-suspend) for a workaround.

+## Wayland or X11
+Wayland uses less power than X11, but has some bugs --- see below.
+I recommend it for laptops.

+## LibreOffice
+Unfortunately, one side effect under Wayland is that the LibreOffice suite (e.g Writer) is unusably laggy.
+It is recommended to use X11 for these applications by using `QT_QPA_PLATFORM=xcb` for each application launcher.
+This uses less power than setting X11 for all applications.

 ## Codecs
 On OpenSUSE, you can install codecs by installing `opi` and running `opi codecs`.